openSUSE/osem/README.md

 An event management tool tailored to Free and Open Source Software conferences.

+## Trial

+Check out our demo at https://osem.copyleft.dev

 ## Installation
 Please refer to our [installation guide](INSTALL.md).